Hvidsten Inn

 Hvidsten Inn (Hvidsten Kro) is a historic, listed inn, formerly a coaching inn located in Hvidsten between Randers and Mariager.

 Today the inn consists of five buildings of which the oldest is the travellers stable from 1790.

 A notable inn keeper was Marius Fiil who in 1893 was born in the inn as son of its owner then, Niels Pedersen (Fiil) and who was keeper of the inn from 1925 to 1944.

-In 1930 the residents of the Inn were the Fiil family with Marius Fiil's 72-year-old father as Inn keeper, five children and a farm hand, a maid and a manager.

 In 1943 Hvidsten Inn became the center for the Hvidsten group, which was part of the Danish resistance movement.

 The following year the Gestapo arrested most of the group's members, including the inn keeper and his assistant son who were executed on 29 June 1944 leaving behind the widow Gudrun Fiil who took over the inn.

 In 1945 a memorial stone over the executed members of the Hvidsten group was raised near the inn.

 In 1984 the Danish postal service introduced a stamp depicting Hvidsten Inn in the hand of Arne Kühlmann.